Student Success Stories

-Each student who comes to Tiffin makes different connections and walks away with exciting new insights.
-Here's a look at one student's experience.
+Each student who comes to Tiffin University makes different connections and walks away with exciting new insights.
+Here is a look at a few student success experiences.

 One of the reasons I chose Tiffin University was to gain some new experiences outside my home state of Michigan.
 I had never lived outside of West Michigan, so I saw going to school in Tiffin as a great way to meet new people away from home.
 I don’t think I ever realized how far from home the different opportunities offered by Tiffin would take me.

 First, as a member of the women’s Golf Team, I got to play with girls from many different teams and different backgrounds.
 I loved traveling around Ohio to play in many tournaments in the area.
 My freshman year, the team won the NAIA conference and we were lucky enough to fly to San Diego, California to compete in the national championship.
 It was so much fun to go to California with my team, play golf at such a high level, and enjoy the warmer weather and the ocean.

 Our sports teams have since moved to NCAA Division II to play in the Great Lakes Athletic Conference.
 We now get to compete all over the region with tournaments in Michigan, Indiana, Ohio, and Pennsylvania.
 Playing for TU showed me just how much I love to travel.

 I decided that I wanted to do even more traveling, so when I heard about Tiffin’s Study Abroad program, I knew I had to take advantage of it.
 Through affiliate programs that TU has set up, I got to choose from England, Austria, the Netherlands, Switzerland, and Thailand.
 Geneva, Switzerland was an easy choice for me due to its central location in Europe from which I could take the train or just a short flight to many famous locations.